 When tracking a conversion event, users usually don't just go from point A to point B to complete the event, and there are different paths that users can and do take.
 Funnels help you visualize the steps that users went through to reach a certain event, for example, tracking users from the moment they install your app until they complete the first game level or until they make an in-app purchase.

 This helps you figure out the different conversion rates between events or the percentage of people who went through a certain set of events, allowing you to determine any bottlenecks in your app where users drop off.
 You can then further filter the data by audiences or user properties to see how different segments of your users go through the funnel in different patterns and at different rates, helping you make better decisions to improve your app.

 Mobile app analytics are a means to an end.
-They are extremely helpful in telling you everything about your mobile app -- how it's used, what works, what doesn't, what needs to be optimized, etc. If utilized properly, mobile app analytics can help you reach your goals and take your app to new dimensions.
+They are extremely helpful in telling you everything about your mobile app —how it's used, what works, what doesn't, what needs to be optimized, etc. If utilized properly, mobile app analytics can help you achieve your business goals and elevate your app to new heights.